 30. Cleveland Browns

 In logo design, simplicity rules.
 The Browns take this adage to its extreme.
-Their logo is no logo, or rather, orange – as in the color orange.
+Their logo is no logo, or rather, orange, as in the color orange.
 We suggest a return to the impish “brownie” of the 1940s.

 29. Washington Redskins

-You might like: Bullied boy’s University of Tennessee t-shirt design goes viral.
+You might like: Bullied Boy’s University of Tennessee t-shirt design goes viral.

 28. New England Patriots

 Let’s be honest.
 The Patriots won six Super Bowls in 18 years despite their logo.
 The logo features a stone-faced man wearing a tricorn hat (some say he’s the doppelgänger of politician John Kerry).
 Here’s the problem: the forced swoosh lines are not believable.
-Let’s face it, the forefathers of our country were old white men wearing powdered wigs.
+Let’s face it: the forefathers of our country were old white men wearing powdered wigs.
 They never moved that fast.

-Check out Popular Football Sayings.
+Check out Good Football Sayings.

 Meh…